Crankshaft position sensor: how it works, symptoms, problems, testing

 If the signal from the sensor is missing, there will be no spark and fuel injectors won't operate.

 The two most common types are the magnetic sensors with a pick-up coil that produce A/C voltage and the Hall-effect sensors that produce a digital square wave signal as in the photo above.
-Most newer cars use the Hall-effect sensors.
-Typically, a pick-up coil type sensor has a two-pin connector.
+Modern cars use the Hall-effect sensors.
+A pick-up coil type sensor has a two-pin connector.
 The Hall-effect sensor has a three-pin connector (reference voltage, ground and signal).

 Crankshaft position sensor problems